tejashah88/tiktok-mass-archiver/README.md

   * [Development](#development)
     * [Updating from main branch](#updating-from-main-branch)
     * [Note about downloading private data (for developers)](#note-about-downloading-private-data-for-developers)

+## Features
+- [X] Download individual posts (video and photo set both supported)
+- [X] Download all posts from a user or public collection
+- [X] All media is downloaded without watermarking
+- [X] Save to any output directory of choice, ideal for use with external drives
+- [X] Resilient to slow/unstable internet connection with generous retry logic
+- [X] Run speedy incremental updates on user posts or collections
+- [X] Use in batch script for automatically archiving against multiple sources

 ## Requirements
 - Python 3.11 (minimum)